TeamVikngs/Connect/README.md

 # Techno tools used:

-Frontend: Dart language, Frame work Flutter, Android
+Frontend: JavaScript,HTML,CSS,

-Backend: JavaScript(node JS)
+Backend: JavaScript(Node JS)

-Database: Mongodb
+Database-Management: Firebase

 # Check out our blogs for more information: